 Agricultural and Resource Economics | Agricultural Education | Agriculture | Asian Studies | Community-Based Research | Food Security | Place and Environment | Urban Studies and Planning

 Grinspan, Delfina, "URBAN GARDENING PRACTICES IN BANGALORE: TOWARDS A MORE LOCALIZED FOOD SYSTEM?"
 (2015).
 Independent Study Project (ISP) Collection.
-Paper 2079.
+2079.